OXID-eSales/developer_documentation/modules/skeleton/menuxml.rst

         </OXMENU>
     </OX>

-Next example also adds a new list within one submenu:
+The next example also adds a new list within one submenu:

 .. code::